-Treating Social Anxiety Disorder: Why Therapy is Essential
+Why Social Anxiety Therapy is Essential for Recovery

 Social anxiety disorder can cause severe emotional distress and functional impairment, interfering with your ability to participate in and enjoy life.
 While medications are available to help alleviate symptoms, they are typically limited in efficacy.
 As such, therapy is an invaluable part of the recovery process, particularly if your social anxiety disorder stems from a history of trauma.
 By seeking treatment in a warm, supportive environment, you can begin a process of profound transformation that will redefine how you experience yourself and the world around you.